Hoka One One Cavu Reviewed for Quality

 Each shoe also features the brand name, Hoka, on the outside and a full lace enclosure to accommodate all fits.
 The outsole is two-toned as it has the RMAT outsole only on the parts of the foot that connect with the pavement when running, creating a solid white stripe across the bottom as well.
 The strategically placed mesh creates an attractive design on the outside as well as the inside, keeping the breathability at a maximum.

 The upper is well made and, although light, is soundly solidly constructed.
 With no additional material in the toe box and no toe bumper stiffening, the forefoot flexes with the natural flex of the foot, reducing frays and imprints that would generally occur with a stiffer material.

 The upper on the Cavu offers its own form of protection.
 With the extensively breathable engineered mesh, the foot will be less likely to sweat and cause slippage.
 To further reduce that possibility, the Cavu also has moisture-wicking textiles to keep the foot cool and dry.

-With the engineered mesh upper and the lycra comfort fit bootie, the Hoka One One Cavu is soft and comfortable.
-It is described as slipper-like and shockingly supportive.
-Because the mesh is woven with two different materials, it is strengthened and forms to the foot, deceptively supporting while appearing lightweight.
 The ProFly EVA foam of the midsole maintains the comfort and support from beneath.
-The heel does have a softer design but the firmness of the forefoot enables the foot to keep the fast speed that the Cavu is known for, without the fatigue of overworking.
+The heel does have a softer design, but the firmness of the forefoot enables the foot to keep the fast speed that the Cavu is known for, without the fatigue of overwork.

 • Engineered mesh upper is soft and lightweight with a slipper-like feel